lealceldeiro/gems/README.md

 * In the presence of default methods, existing implementations of an interface may compile without error or warning but fail at runtime.
 * It is still of the utmost importance to design interfaces with great care.
 * While it may be possible to correct some interface flaws after an interface is released, you cannot count on it.

+### Item 22: Use interfaces only to define types

+* The constant interface pattern is a poor use of interfaces.